dwhiffing/fury/content/aar/mf/mf2/mf2_aj/body.md

 Fortunately, it looks like they’ve got nothing truly modern, and are operating a little over a dozen MiG-23s, but their pilots should be good.
-Their surface force is just fine, based around a Moskva and the Moskva – not confusing at all\!
+Their surface force is just fine, based around a Moskva and the Moskva – not confusing at all!
 The old helicopter carrier is interesting as a technical experiment, but other than a flock of ASW helicopters it doesn’t bring much to the fight.
 The Slava, on the other hand, is a very dangerous foe, and it’s backed up by a Sovremenny, a Neustrashimy, and a bunch of decent middle-aged ASW-type cruisers and the like.
 That’s a surface group with a lot of punch.
 There may be an SA-10 in Latakia to give them extra cover too.
 As an added bonus, there is apparently a Victor lurking around somewhere, probably keeping an eye on my exercise.

 The Syrians, of course, are here in huge quantity.
 (Well, they do live here after all.)
 They have lots of everything in terms of SAMs and